ufo/PyCmd/README.txt

 This is Horea Haitonic's 'PyCmd' with following additional config settings:

-- appearance.prompt_prefix: E.g., for prefixing all prompts with a named global environment setup ("[Py3] [master]>").
+- appearance.prompt_prefix: For prefixing all prompts with a named global environment setup (e.g., "[Py3] [master]>").
-- appearance.cvs_timeout: Because on huge source projects the SVN/Git
-    status checks take several seconds each time.
+- appearance.cvs_timeout: Skip the SVN/Git status check after N seconds because on huge source projects it might take several seconds each time.
 - appearance.welcome: For defining a custom welcome splash text.
 The default one imitates the one of the default Windows cmd.exe, plus printing a "[PyCmd: ON]".
 - appearance.good_bye: For defining a custom good-bye text.
 The default one prints a "[PyCmd: OFF]".
-- behavior.max_dir_history_length: For modifying the default value of 9.
+- behavior.max_dir_history_length: For modifying the previously fixed internal default value of 9.
-- behavior.directory_favorites: For defining string with a fixed list of directories separated via linebreaks (or alternatively a python list of strings) which can be listed and navigated just like the direcory history, but with SHIFT + ALT + D.
+- behavior.directory_favorites: For defining a string with a fixed list of directories separated via linebreaks (or alternatively a Python list of strings) which can be listed and navigated just like the direcory history, but with SHIFT + ALT + D, while the default direcory history can be only controled via ALT + D.

 ORIGINAL README:
 ================